Saifu1221/coding/README.md

 2. What is iterator how internally it works
 3. Issue with collection while using multi threading
 4. How can exectue three threads one by one
+5. Fail Fast and Fail Safe Iterators in Java